jaderbrandao/ApiCore/README.md

  [HttpGet]
  [Route("weatherforecast-list")]
 ```

+For Bad requests, the version 2.0.0 consider DataAnnotations, for example [Required] from body.
+You can customize messages for this in appsettings.json, see the ApiSettings.cs.
+The response ignore null values and use CamelCase.

 Please, use github issues for questions or feedback.
 For confidential requests or specific demands, contact us on [JaderBrandao support](mailto:contato@jaderbrandao.com.br "contato@jaderbrandao.com.br").